 Mahe Seychelles Travel Guide

-Seychelles actively protects its marine and terrestrial environments, with numerous national parks and a high percentage of protected zones.
+Seychelles actively protects its marine and terrestrial environments, having a lot of national parks and a high percentage of protected zones.

-Freshwater is a precious resource; visitors are encouraged to conserve water by taking shorter showers and reusing towels.
+Freshwater is a precious resource; tourists are encouraged to conserve water by taking shorter showers and reusing towels.

 Minimize waste by avoiding single-use plastics and disposing of trash properly to support developing recycling efforts.